flashoverm/Guardian/README.md

 To Do:

+- Manual with ?-Symbol in navigation

-- "Working-copy aus Seitentitel entfernen"
+- "Working-copy aus Seitentitel entfernen"?

 New feature: